divingpixel/SimpleBleControls/README.md

-# THE PROJECT
+# WHY THIS PROJECT

-I needed a way to configure and interact with my microcontrollers without attaching buttons, screens and other devices, so I decided to use BLE to do this.
+I needed a way to configure and interact with my microcontrollers without attaching buttons, screens and other devices, and I didn't liked the solutions that where already on the market.
+I didn't want to install Home Assistant on a different computer, have a wifi router and other unrelated devices and I don't have the need to monitor and watch instant realtime changes.
+I also have a number of devices (for example lights, central heating, etc) that I would like to adjust sometimes, without being forced to use very few buttons on a very limited interface.
+It is like a remote control for devices that work in "fire and forget" mode, but that from time to time need adjustments.

+Since Bluetooth it's pretty ubiqutuous, all the mobile phones have it, and nowadays very cheap microcontrollers integrate this wireless technology, I decided to solve my problem this way.
 The project is split in two parts : a library to easily configure the microcontroller to create the desired controls, and a mobile app that will display the contols that are received as BLE characteristics.

-# WHAT IS THIS
+# HOW DOES THIS WORK

 This is Arduino compatible code that can be used on an ESP32 based microcontroller to configure and generate BLE Characteristics.
+You need to #include it in your project and below there is the documentation on how to use it.

-Then there is and mobile phone app that will interpret these caracteristics and will display some touch controls according to the data in the characteristics.
+You will also need the mobile phone app that will interpret the caracteristics and will display some "controls" according to the data in the characteristics.
-This way, the microcontroller can be configured and also data from the microcontroller can be observed.
+In the mobile app the microcontroller can be configured and also data from the microcontroller can be observed.
-Currently the Android app is in development, but as soon as it's done and published, an IPhone version will be also developed.
+The Android app can be found here ..., and the iPhone version will be also available soon.

-# HOW IT WORKS
+# THE LIBRARY

-Import the library and create an EspBleControls pointer.
+Import the library and create an EspBleControls object pointer.

 > *EspBleControls* controls;